In January 2020, the government announced the much-anticipated introduction of mandatory electrical safety inspections for private landlords.

 Financial penalties for unsafe electrics

-If the local authority believe a landlord to be in breach of the duties set out by the regulations, they must serve a remedial notice to the landlord who must then carry out the action recommended.
+If the local authority believes a landlord to be in breach of the duties set out by the regulations, they must serve a remedial notice to the landlord who must then carry out the action recommended.

 If the local authority has concluded, beyond reasonable doubt, that a private landlord has breached their duties under the regulations, they may issue a notice of intent to impose a financial penalty.
 This penalty is determined by the local authority but cannot exceed the amount of £30,000.